b21989009/Table_Catcher_public/README.md

 - enable developer mode
 - click “load unpacked”
 - choose “extension” folder
+- pin the TableCatcher icon to toolbar. open a website and click the icon.

 - ##### (No need for backend installation, since it is deployed and always running on https://table-catcher.herokuapp.com/ .)